Check out how the symposium went down on our Storify page!

 When & Where

-Game Think is hosted by HATII at the University of Glasgow in collaboration with Glasgow Caledonian University, Abertay University, and the Digital Cultures Research Centre, UWE.
+Game Think is hosted by HATII at the University of Glasgow in collaboration with Glasgow Caledonian University, Abertay University, Glasgow School of Art, and Staffordshire University.